AFC Wimbledon: Sutton United

+Sometimes known as the Thameslink derby, after the train operator that serves both locales.
 AFC Wimbledon had never shared a league with Sutton United before 2022, but due to the geographical proximity the two clubs share a friendly rivalry.
 Sutton were the first team to play the reformed Dons on 10 July 2002, defeating them 4–0 at Gander Green Lane.
 Before they met in the FA Cup in 2017, the most recent competitive match between the two sides was in the 2013 Surrey Senior Cup semi-final at Gander Green Lane on 11 April 2013, a game which Sutton won 5–2.
 The clubs played each other in the third round of the FA Cup on 7 January 2017, which resulted in a 0–0 draw.
 The replay took place at Kingsmeadow on 17 January 2017, with Sutton winning 3–1.
-The two clubs will both be in League Two for the 2022–23 season.

 Stadium

 Plough Lane

-Since its inception in 2002, AFC Wimbledon had stated that one of its primary aims was to play in Merton, with a new stadium close to what it regards as its "spiritual home" of the original Plough Lane, where the original Wimbledon F.C. had played for over 80 years.
+Since its inception in 2002, AFC Wimbledon had stated that one of its primary aims was to play in Merton, with a new stadium close to what it regards as its "spiritual home" of the original Plough Lane, where the original Wimbledon had played for over 80 years.
 This aim formed the basis of a project to create a new purpose-built stadium on the site of the Wimbledon Greyhound Stadium, located on Plough Lane approximately 250 yards from where the old football stadium had stood.

 Plans to develop the greyhound stadium site as either a multi-purpose stadium or as a football stadium were publicised frequently by the club and the media prior to 2013.
-In 2013 AFC Wimbledon announced that discussions were underway with Merton Council over a joint bid for the greyhound stadium and surrounding land, in cooperation with developer Galliard Homes, to build a new football stadium, 600 residential units and a wide range of shops and community facilities.
+In 2013, AFC Wimbledon announced that discussions were underway with Merton Council over a joint bid for the greyhound stadium and surrounding land, in cooperation with developer Galliard Homes, to build a new football stadium, 600 residential units and a wide range of shops and community facilities.

 The plans for the football stadium were approved unanimously by Merton Council on 10 December 2015.
 Clearance of the site in preparation for the new football stadium and housing was begun on 16 March 2018.
 The stadium's opening was initially planned for summer 2019, however, delays caused the approximate completion date to be moved to 25 October 2020.
 The land's freehold was transferred to an AFC Wimbledon subsidiary on 24 December 2018, among other transactions that also formally transferred ownership of Kingsmeadow to Chelsea.
+The new stadium has an initial capacity of 9,215, with the option of expansion to a maximum 20,000 at a later date.

 Wimbledon played the first four home matches of the 2020–21 season at Loftus Road whilst Plough Lane was being completed.
 The club played its first match at Plough Lane on the evening of 3 November 2020 with a 2–2 draw against Doncaster Rovers.